nerovnia/nerovnia/README.md

-# This «thing» is under construction...

-<strong> Hi there, I'm Volodymyr Nerovnia</strong>
+# Hi there, I'm Volodymyr Nerovnia

-I am a full-stack developer based in Ukraine.
+<strong>I am a full-stack developer based in Ukraine.</strong>

 &#9745; I’m currently working on a lot of different stuff